abalajiksh/audiocheckr/README.md

 - **Phase Analysis**: Detects phase discontinuities at codec frame boundaries
 - **True Peak Analysis**: ITU-R BS.1770 compliant true peak measurement
 - **Spectral Artifacts**: Detects unusual spectral patterns and notches

+### v0.2.4 Improvements

+Better detector, results on the way.

+### v0.2.3 Improvements

+Some minor parameter adjustments to `detector.rs`to not flag clean source files.
+And a lot of Jenkins file screwups fixed.

+### v0.2.2 Improvements

+Fixed the problematic test case logic with `is_clean || is_lossless` to just `is_clean` for better reporting.

 ### v0.2.1 Improvements